gpuwangge/VulkanPlatform/README.md

 - When device is connected, Run 'app' will launch on device
 - When device is not conntected, Run 'app' will launch AVD, then you can click the green triangle button on the bar to start app

+## How to switch SDL to GLFW
+Both GLFW and SDL are supported.
+The default windows/interactive is SDL3.
+To switch back to GLFW, do the following:
+1. Comment out #define SDL in application.h
+2. rename "legacy_windowsFramework" to "windowsFramework"
+3. in the root CMakeLists.txt:
+add include_directories(${PROJECT_SOURCE_DIR}/windowsFramework/include)
+add add_subdirectory(windowsFramework)
+add link_libraries(windows-vulkan-framework, glfw3dll)
+copy glfw3dll to bin folder

 ## Distribution
 - For Android, just distribute the single .apk file, it contains all resources.
 - For Windows, it is more complicated.
 Besides the .exe binary, you should include the following resources(if the sample use any):